scuzzydude/asimov/asimov.md

 ![](media/image1.png){width="6.5in" height="3.65625in"}

-The Foundation and its members, who are called pledges, mint a class of coin known as scoot.
-Scoot are identified in the protocol by their index, and asimov is a special class of scoot only minted by The Foundation.
-Scoot(0) == asimov.
+The Foundation and its members, who are called pledges, mint a class of coin known as scoot (lowercase).
+Asimov is a special case of scoot only minted by The Foundation. scoot(0) == asimov.
 To be more precise, scoot with index \< 1 can only be minted by The Foundation.
-Each scoot, including the asimov has a scoot-chain, which is a blockchain transactional record and a historical record related to the mission of each underlying scoot.
+Each scoot, including the asimov has a scoot-chain, which is both a blockchain transactional record and a historical record related to the mission of each underlying scoot.
 The scoot-chain is maintained by each individual scoot's staking network.
 When The Foundation is a holder of a scoot, it will maintain a copy of that scoot-chain.

 Like bitcoin, asimov may be traded anonymously by any persons or organization with a properly formed address.
 Open trade of asimov is known as the value domain.
 Transactions in the value domain are processed through a staking network of registered-nodes and anonymous nodes.

 Pledges are people, and not organizations and are registered with The Foundation.
 Trade in scoot occurs in the responsibility domain.
 The responsibility domain trades only in scoot, and no direct trade with the fiat or crypto.
 Only registered nodes can operate in the responsibility domain, and regsistered nodes can only be individual pledges or scoot trustees.
 Only The Foundation, pledges or other scoot can be holders of scoot(\>0).

-A scoot is formed as organization of proportion responsibility for artwork or a legacy of genius.
+A Scoot (uppercase) is formed as organization of proportion responsibility for property (artwork) or a legacy of genius.
 Each scoot shall have a charter, clearly stating the purpose and method of governance, which shall be enforceable via an election method build into the protocol.
 Holders of scoot have no rights other than the elective governance, but a responsibility -- a pledge -- to increase the appreaciation of the subject of the scoot.
-The scoot charter can define direct responsibilities enforceable via protocol (participation in elections can be mandatory, but proxied.)
+The scoot charter can define direct responsibilities enforceable via protocol (such as participation in elections).

-Once legally formed, a scoot elects a trustee who holds rights to both the scoots own trading (genesis) address, as well as any real-world assests.
-A scoot may generate income, but that income can only go to the direct appreciation of the property.
+Once legally formed, a Scoot elects a trustee who holds rights to both the scoots own trading (genesis) address, as well as any real-world assets.
+A Scoot may generate income, but that income can only go to the direct appreciation of the scoot.
 Funds may be used for some direct effort, or to re-purchase the scoot on the responsibility domain to decrease liquidity.

 The Foundation will issue genesis asimov in two cases.
-Initially, during the staking, seeding and development stages.
+Initially during the staking, seeding and development stages.
 After that, The Foundation will only issue genesis asimov in exchange for scoot.
 A total of one trillion asimov will be minted, and distributed over 200 years according to the distribution schedule outlined in [Appendix B](#appendix-b-asimov-distribution-schedule).

-After a scoot is legally formed, it may participate in responsibility domain by registering the scoots address.
+After a Scoot is legally formed, it may participate in responsibility domain by registering the Scoots address.
 The Foundation shall charge a fee, in asimov, for this registration.
-The fee will be high enough to discourage, but not prevent, novelty scooting.
+The fee will be high enough to discourage novelty scooting.
 There shall be a staking program where pledges can sponsor new artists and creatives and reduce cost of registration.
 Also, credits will be earned through transaction processing in the responsibility domain by pledges and nodes.

-At scoot registration, the trustee may sell The Foundation first-genesis scoot at a negotiated rate in asimov.
+At scoot registration, the trustee may sell The Foundation genesis scoot at a negotiated rate in asimov.
 This schedule of investment offered by The Foundation shall be published and unbiased based on content.
 However, The Foundation may decline to make an offer arbitrarily.
 This would typically be to avoid participation in novelty scoot.

 In this way, the asimov represents an index of overall scoot issuance.
 Over time, asimov will represent an index of all scoot issued held by the foundation, without the bias of individual preference.
-One

 The end goal of the Encyclopedist is that the Foundation hold all **scoot** of genius and none of vanity.
 This is an impossible task.
 Genius of today may be vanity of the future.
 In macro-economic terms, it gives us an equivalency.
 When **The Foundation** is "caught up" all the asimov will have been circulated, and the Foundation should hold in reserve 100% of the **scoot** of "genius."